zhanzxy5/zhanxianyuan/_pages/cv.md

 ## Professional Activities
 ### Member of Editorial Board
 * Frontiers in Built Environment - Transportation and Transit Systems: Review Editor
+* Journal of Big Data Analytics in Transportation

 ### Reviewer of Journals
 * PLOS ONE